 Life Expectancy

-Lastly, let’s discuss life expectancy.
-As people live longer, we must ensure that our retirement savings last through our golden years.
 The 25x rule is designed to sustain your retirement savings for approximately 30 years.
-However, more than this might be required if we live beyond the average life expectancy or wish to retire early.
-We may need to modify our plan by saving more or finding alternative sources of income to guarantee our financial independence during retirement.
+However, this might not be sufficient if we live beyond the average life expectancy or wish to retire early.

 Potential Drawbacks and Limitations